SUBMIT: FREQUENTLY ASKED QUESTIONS

 Q5.
 Can I re-submit a film that was not accepted the previous year?

 Yes.
-Decisions to accept or not accept a film each year are based on programmatic considerations specific to that year, and it is not unheard of for a film that was not accepted one year to be accepted the following year.
-If your submission was not accepted the previous year but you feel that you have since improved it significantly, you may very well consider submitting it again.
+Decisions to accept or reject films each year are based on programmatic considerations specific to that year.
+If your submission was not accepted the previous year, but you feel that you have since improved it significantly, you may very well consider submitting it again.

 Q6.
 I’m an Asian / Asian American filmmaker, but my film has no Asian characters / subjects in it.
 What are the chances of my film being accepted?